 If you prefer to reach us online, please use our "Contact Us" form HERE.

 CLICK HERE for ASL/Interpreter videos and resources for Deaf/Hard of Hearing

 Please be sure to check our Facebook, social media and website page for information on how to connect with us during the KCMO Core4 #StayHomeKC 30-day quarantine.
 You matter to us and we will continue to support you during this challenging time.
 We are all in this together and we will get through it.

-The Whole Person offers a broad range of services to individuals with disabilities to increase their ability to perform day-to-day activities and reduce the need of support from family members, professional attendants or other caregiving services.
-Our services and programs build the confidence of these individuals and improve the many skills they need to live, learn and work in their community.
+The Whole Person offers a broad range of services to people with disabilities to increase their ability to perform day-to-day activities and reduce the need of support from family members, professional attendants or other care-giving services.
+Our services and programs build the confidence of these individuals and improve the many skills they need to live, learn and work in the Kansas City metro community.